DeepthyU/Recipe-Recommender/README.md

 ## Web Interface

 The web interface is started by running `streamlit run UI.py` in the `src/web-app` directory.
+Note: Please have neo4j up and running by following data preparation steps before running the web interface.

 Source used in this project are: